f-me/carma-public/srv/resources/assets/pure/README.md

 - `npm run prod-build` to build a bundle for production
 - `npm run clean-prod-build` to build a bundle for production from scratch
 - `npm run watch`
   to start watcher daemon that will automatically rebuild your changes

+### Additional tasks

+- `npm run debug-build` to build debug bundle (optimized but not minified, unreachable code is eliminated)
+- `npm run debug-clean-build` to build debug bundle (optimized but not minified, unreachable code is eliminated) from scratch

 ## About PureScript